- About EFC

 What are EFC’s teacher leadership opportunities?

 EFC is working on an innovative teacher leadership pipeline program where teachers are acknowledged and rewarded as demonstration teachers, mentor teachers, coaches, grade-level facilitators, professional developers, and curriculum developers.
-Every site has an instructional leadership team and organization-wide teachers participate on the staff leadership council, the instructional management team, the strategic planning team, board committees, and on other ad hoc strategic initiatives.
+Every site has an instructional leadership team and additional site-based leadership opportunities.
+Organization-wide, teacher leaders participate on the Staff Leadership Council, the Data Champions team, and ad hoc strategic teams like the Teacher Evaluation Working Group, Assessment Working Group, and Teacher Compensation Working Group.
+EFC also supports teacher leaders to take part in leadership development programs such as Emerging Leaders and NAATE.

 Substitute Teaching at EFC: Frequently Asked Questions